Ojcowski National Park

-Pr膮dnik Valley in Ojc贸w is the main trail of Ojcowski National Park.
-It leads us through an asphalt road that is comfortable for families with strollers and young cyclists (the road is closed to car traffic, only access to properties is allowed).
+Prądnik Valley in Ojców is the main trail of Ojcowski National Park.
+It is an easy, paved road suitable for families with strollers and young cyclists (the road is closed to car traffic, except for access to properties).
 The valley is surrounded by limestone, steep rocks with interesting shapes - many of them have their own names!
-This route is perfect for a family bike trip - although it should be taken into account that it can be quite crowded here during the season and on weekends.

 Easy